-4.6 Completing Demographic Information on the Test Booklet
+4.6 Completing Demographic Information

-Bubbling on the front and back of the test booklet must be completed with a Number 2 pencil.

-If Pre-ID Label information is incorrect, the District and/or School Test Coordinator can make updates in WIDA AMS.
+Depending on the label affixed, fields on the front and/or back of the Student Response Booklet must be bubbled with a number 2 pencil.
+It is critically important that student demographic data fields are entered and reviewed carefully for accuracy.
+If Pre-ID label information is incorrect, the district or school assessment coordinator can make updates in WIDA AMS.
 Incorrect information on an affixed label cannot be corrected by gridding the correct information.